-State functions in thermodynamics
+State functions in thermodynamics and chemistry

-State functions in thermodynamics
+State functions in thermodynamics and chemistry

 One of the most important concepts in thermodynamics is that of state functions , which describe the state of a system in terms of macroscopic variables.

-Some of the most important state functions in thermodynamics are internal energy (U) , enthalpy (H) , entropy (S) , and free energies such as the Helmholtz free energy (A) and the Gibbs free energy (G) .
+Some of the most important state functions in thermodynamics are internal energy (U), enthalpy (H), entropy (S), and free energies, such as the Helmholtz free energy (A) and the Gibbs free energy (G).

 Differences between state functions and process functions

-Thermodynamic processIt is important to differentiate state functions from process functions .
+Thermodynamic processIt is important to differentiate state functions from process functions.
 While state functions depend only on the initial and final states, process functions depend on the path or process the system takes to get from one state to another.

 For example, in the case of mechanical work done by an expanding gas, the value of the work depends on the process, that is, whether the expansion is isobaric (at constant pressure), isothermal (at constant temperature), or adiabatic (without heat exchange).